How to Butt Weld Auto Body Panels for a Flush Finish

 welding safety and precautions

-Always wear proper personal protective equipment (PPE), like a welding helmet, gloves, and flame-resistant clothing, to shield yourself from sparks and UV radiation.
+Always wear proper personal protective equipment (PPE).
+Use a welding helmet, gloves, safety glasses, hearing protection, and flame-resistant clothing.

-Including appropriate PPE in your safety gear can significantly reduce burn and injury risks.
+Including appropriate PPE in your safety gear can reduce burn and injury risks.
+Don’t weld near fuel vapors or closed containers.

 Finalizing Welds: Grinding and Smoothing Techniques

-Begin sanding with a 50-grit disc for initial smoothing, then shift to 120-grit paper for a finer finish.
-Make sure to sand weld beads flush with the surrounding metal to prepare for painting and priming.
-Remember to maintain a grinding angle of 30 to 45 degrees for effective material removal without damaging the panel.
+Start sanding with a 50-grit disc for initial smoothing, then move to 120-grit paper for a finer finish.
+Sand the weld bead flush with the surrounding metal before primer and paint.

 Here’s a quick reference table to guide your grinding process: